maugavilla/well_hello_stats/README.md

 will continue updating and adding new tutorials.

-These tutorials started as a request from the Sociology department, as they are transitioning out of propietary software.
+These tutorials started as a request from the Sociology department, as they are transitioning out of proprietary software.
 But we expect this to go beyond the departmental needs.

+You are welcome to suggest new tutorials, and/or collaborate one.